Borrell: EU doesn't need to choose between US and China

 By Eszter Zalan

-The EU's foreign affairs chief Josep Borrell said the EU does not need to choose between the EU and China, but does need "strategic autonomy" to defend its interests.
+The EU's foreign affairs chief Josep Borrell said the EU does not need to choose between the US and China, but does need "strategic autonomy" to defend its interests.

 "There is an increasing confrontation between China and the US.
 It is something that will frame tomorrow's world," Borrell told a group of journalists on Friday (29 May).